 (1) What decision-making opportunities are available for parents at the school site?
 (2) How will the school communicate opportunities for parents to participate in decision making?

-Parents are able to set up parent/teacher meetings through the guidance office to have meaningful discussions over the education of a students.
+Parents can set up parent/teacher meetings through the guidance office to have meaningful discussions over the education of a students.
 Parents will be able to provide feedback at different parent nights throughout the school year.

 How will the school submit parents’ and families’ comments to the district Title I office if there are parent concerns about the implementation of the Title I school-wide plan that is not satisfactory to them?
 [ESEA Section 1116]